Lithium giant lifts outlook with 2018 fizzle in rear-view mirror

 Ramos said two months ago that production would be just over 60 000 t of lithium this year, but that sales would remain under 50 000 t as the miner looked to build its inventories and gain flexibility given uncertainty in the market.

-Lithium producers have so far struggled to respond to a trend that’s expected to result on the market growing from about 300 000 t to one-million tons by 2025.
+Lithium producers have so far struggled to respond to a trend that’s expected to result in the market growing from about 300 000 t to one-million tons by 2025.

 Demand from SQM’s main clients in South Korea and Japan remains healthy, Smith said.
 Still, a reduction of Chinese government subsidies to electric vehicle manufacturers could impact demand from the Asian nation.
 "Perhaps the impact will remain for some months, but the demand is still there."